MicrosoftDocs/ATADocs/ATADocs/ata-update-1.9-migration-guide.md

 # Updating ATA to version 1.9

+> [!IMPORTANT]
+> Threat protection product names from Microsoft are changing.
+Read more about this and other updates [here](https://www.microsoft.com/security/blog/?p=91813).
+We’ll be updating names in products and in the docs in the near future.

 > [!NOTE]
 > If ATA is not installed in your environment, download the full version of ATA, which includes version 1.9 and follow the standard installation procedure described in [Install ATA](install-ata-step1.md).